This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Dry Seborrhea.
 This is when there are large amounts of white flakes in the dog’s fur.
 When most people talk about dandruff, they mean dry seborrhea.

 • Oily Seborrhea.
 Dogs with oily seborrhea have excessively oily skin.
-There is often a noticeable odour.
+There is often a noticeable odor.

 Why Does My Dog Have Dandruff?

 There are many causes of dandruff in dogs.
-Some cause dandruff across the whole coat, while others are localised to a specific patch of fur.
+Some cause dandruff across the whole coat, while others are localized to a specific patch of fur.

 The causes of dandruff can broadly be divided into three categories: